 The Steps to Getting a Financial Aid Package

 In order to get any financial aid package for college, the first step is generally to fill out a Free Application for Federal Student Aid , commonly known as FAFSA®.
-The FAFSA for the 2020-21 school year became available on October 1, 2019 and the federal deadline to apply is June 30, 2020.
+The FAFSA for the 2022-23 school year became available on October 1, 2021 and the federal deadline to apply is June 30, 2023.
 Some states and colleges have separate deadlines for the FAFSA to determine aid.
-It can be worth double checking to confirm the deadline required by your state or school.
+Consider contacting your school’s financial aid office for questions on the deadline required by your state or school.

 Filling out the FAFSA requires some basic financial and income information.
 If you’re a dependent student, then you’ll need your parents’ financial info as well.
 For higher income families or those in unique financial situations, this can be a little tricky.

 All federal loans, both subsidized and unsubsidized, require a FAFSA in order to determine eligibility.
-And most colleges may also use the FAFSA to determine their own financial aid awards and packages, based on things like expected family contribution and financial need.
+Colleges may also use the FAFSA to determine their own financial aid awards and packages, based on things like expected family contribution and financial need.